 The same also happens when you model how to follow the basic laws of healthy coexistence: keeping your home clean, putting trash in its place, avoiding waste, being kind to animals, and having a pleasant environment for your family and beyond.

 The most important thing is to know that not all is lost.
-Each and every one of us are social beings and it is up to us to make society have a different course.
-Let’s not get carried away by the “claws of corruption.”
-We can commit to collect and pay what is fair, instead of entering into “bribes.”
-If I break it, I pay.
+Each and every one of us are social beings and it is up to us to guide society toward a different course.
+Let’s not allow ourselves to be carried away by the “claws of corruption.”
+We need to commit to charge and to pay what is fair instead of resorting to “bribes”.
+If I break it, I pay for it.
 If I offend, I apologize.
 If I take something that isn’t mine, I return it.
 My path should always be the right one because taking advantage of loopholes ultimately leads to problems.

-In conclusion, in this week’s dialogue circle, we learned from the life experiences of the participants that bringing these simple principles inside our life will transform our home, our community, and overall, our society.
-This is why the Pearl of Inspiration this week is:
+In conclusion, in this week’s Dialogue Circle we learned from the life experiences of the participants that bringing these simple principles into our lives will transform our homes, our community and our society overall: